Header logo

 Let’s start with the headline rate; from April 2025, the rate of Employer NICs will increase from 13.8% to 15%.
 Meanwhile, the per-employee earnings threshold at which Employer NICs become chargeable will fall to £5,000, from £9,100.

-For freelancers who are thinking about expanding their business and taking on their first members of staff, the Employment Allowance – which currently lets eligible businesses discount their total NICs bill by up to £5,000 – can offset the impact of increases to the main rate.
-And from April 2025, the Allowance will more than double to £10,500, and eligibility expanded to cover employers with bigger NICs bills.
+For those thinking about expanding their business and taking on their first members of staff, the Employment Allowance – which currently lets eligible businesses discount their total NICs bill by up to £5,000 – can offset some of the impact of increases to the main rate.
+And from April 2025, this Allowance will more than double to £10,500, and eligibility expanded to cover employers with larger NICs bills.

 Umbrella company contractors covering the cost of Employer NICs